BROADSoftware/jdchtable/README.md

 * `--dumpConfigFile` Debuging purpose: All HBaseConfiguration will be dumped in this file

-### Kerberos secured cluster

-In the case your Hadoop cluster is protected by Kerberos, you have two methods to provide authentication.

-* Using the --principal and --keytab parameter just decribed.

-* Issue a kinit command before launching jdchtable.
-(You then can check your ticket with the klist command).

-In both case, the operation will be performed on behalf of the owner of the ticket.
-Ensure this user has got sufficient access privileges on HBase.

 ### ColumnFamily, Table and namespace deletion

 All namespaces, tables or columnFamilies not described in the `description.yml` file will be left untouched.